trydave/Mentor4Nepal/README.md

 - Balancing wheel of life: https://medium.com/thrive-global/how-does-one-become-centered-and-balanced-bb28627a4461 </br>
 - Esential life skills: https://donations.heartfulness.org/static/b423be2e20c1dad9fe45621f807de4a8/help-donation.png </br>

-Career and Jobs: </br>
+Career planning: Career planning is a life long process, the earlier one does, the better it becomes.
+Target your mid-term and long-term goals, take next step (might be difficult compared to easy next step) towards the career goal. </br>
-- Do proper career research and planning https://icc.ucdavis.edu/research </br>
+- Do a proper career research and planning https://icc.ucdavis.edu/research </br>
-- US based jobs https://www.gislounge.com/gis-job-listings/ </br>

 Template for Coverletter and CV/Resume: </br>
 - https://ocs.yale.edu/channels/resume-samples-tools/ </br>